iCliniq Logo

 Lung cancer biomarkers are mutations caused by gene alterations or rearrangements that encourage cancer cell development.

 • Anaplastic Lymphoma Kinase: The ALK gene can be relocated or fused to another gene, such as the echinoderm microtubule-associated protein-like 4 (EML4) gene.
-ALK-positive lung cancer affects those around with NSCLC.
+ALK-positive lung cancer affects those around it with NSCLC.

 • MET Gene and MET Exon 14(METex14): The MET gene codes for the MET protein, which transmits growth signals to the cancer.
 Exon 14 skipping is a defect that hinders the degradation of a certain type of MET protein, which results in extra protein in the body.